Boost company savings: effective cost-cutting ideas

 Hybrid work models have also been shown to increase productivity.
 On average, fully remote workers are 47% more productive than their counterparts working from the office every day of the week.
 Our research shows that well-coordinated hybrid work, such as using a workplace management system, can win your employees up to a day of productivity, each week.

-It is safe to say that the office's role is changing as we explore different models to structure work, such as hybrid.
-And these shifts also allow us to reassess workplace costs, helping to save on resources and space we might not have working from the office every day.
+The office's role is changing as we explore different models to structure work, such as hybrid.
+These shifts allow us to reassess workplace costs, helping to save on resources and space we might not need if working from the office every day.
 From reducing the amount of energy usage and maintenance costs, hybrid offices can greatly benefit from workplace technology.
 With coordinated hybrid work, there is an immediate impact as data from a workplace management platform provides real-time feedback.